MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 where $(x,y)$ denotes the position of each pixel, and $\Theta$ is an optical flow estimation model.
 We use RAFT~\cite{teed2020raft} as $\Theta$ for efficient and accurate optical flow estimation.
 Then the mean optical flow value $\tau_i$ can be calculated by simply averaging $f_{i,(x,y)}$.
 Afterward, we take $\tau_i$ as the threshold to produce binary mask $M_{i,(x,y)}$.
 Specifically, when the magnitude of the optical flow exceeds $\tau_i$, set the corresponding position in $M_{i,(x,y)}$ to 1; otherwise set it to 0.
-Consequently, the mean foreground optical flow value $f_{i,fg}$ can be easily obtained by:
+Consequently, the mean foreground optical flow value $f_{i,fg}$ can be obtained by:

 where $f_{i,fg}(x,y)$ is the foreground optical flow at each pixel $(x, y)$. $S$ denotes the number of the foreground pixels.

-The motion intensity $\mathcal{M}$ of the video is defined as follows:
+The motion intensity $\mathcal{M}$ of the video is then defined as the average foreground optical flow value across all frames:

-Subsequently, motion intensity $\mathcal{M}$ is projected through a multi-layer perceptron (MLP) to generate a motion embedding $E_M$ aligned with the dimensionality of the action embedding $E_A$.
+where $\mathcal{M}$ is a scalar representing the motion intensity and $N$ is the number of frames.
+Subsequently, the motion intensity $\mathcal{M}$ is passed through a motion intensity estimator, utilizing a multi-layer perceptron (MLP) to generate a motion intensity embedding $E_M$ aligned with the dimensionality of the action embedding $E_A$.

-As illustrated in Fig. \ref{fig:fig2}, two parallel cross attention modules (Cross Attn and Motion Attn) are adopted in the motion control module to insert the action embedding $E_A$ and motion embedding $E_M$.
+\textbf{Motion Condition Injection.} As illustrated in Fig. \ref{fig:fig2}, two parallel cross attention modules are adopted in the motion control module to insert the action embedding $E_A$ and motion intensity embedding $E_M$.
 The process is formally represented as follows:

-where $Q'=Z'W'_q$ is relevant with the output of ID-Preserving Module. $K^a$, $V^a$ and $K^m$, $V^m$ are the key-value pairs derived from the action embedding $E_A$ and the motion embedding $E_M$, respectively.
-The parameter $\alpha$ balances the influence of motion intensity within the combined attention output $Z''$.
+where $Q'=Z'W'_q$ is relevant with the output of ID Content Insertion Module. $K^a$, $V^a$ and $K^m$, $V^m$ are the key-value pairs derived from the action embedding $E_A$ and the motion intensity embedding $E_M$, respectively.
+The parameter $\alpha$ balances the influence of motion intensity within the combined attention output $Z''$ and is set to 1 by default.

+Although both our approach and Stable Video Diffusion (SVD)~\cite{blattmann2023stable} leverage optical flow to characterize motion, a key distinction lies in our explicit decoupling of motion cues.
+SVD uses motion bucket parameter, which is integrated via additional time embeddings, to coarsely control overall motion magnitude.
+This results in a global and non-localized representation that may obscure subtle variations (e.g., faces).
+In contrast, our dual-branch motion condition injection strategy separates semantic guidance (what motion is desired) from quantitative strength (how intense it should be).
+The use of parallel cross-attention to fuse these decoupled cues is a key mechanism that enables predictable and fine-grained control, allowing our model to capture subtle motion nuances with high fidelity.